Which of the following is NOT a function of proteins? | Channels for Pearson+

 Understand the primary functions of proteins in biological systems.
 Proteins are versatile molecules that play critical roles in various biological processes.

-Recognize that proteins act as enzymes, which are catalysts that speed up biochemical reactions without being consumed in the process.
+Recognize that proteins are involved in transporting molecules across cell membranes.
+This is achieved through proteins such as channel proteins and carrier proteins that facilitate the movement of substances.

-Acknowledge that proteins are involved in the transport of molecules across cell membranes.
-Transport proteins facilitate the movement of substances in and out of cells.
+Identify that proteins act as enzymes, which are catalysts for biochemical reactions.
+Enzymes speed up reactions by lowering the activation energy required for the reaction to occur.

 Clarify that storing genetic information is not a function of proteins.
-This role is primarily carried out by nucleic acids, such as DNA and RNA, which store and transmit genetic information.
+This function is primarily carried out by nucleic acids, such as DNA and RNA, which store and transmit genetic information.

 Watch next